Getting Started¶

 The interactive hub walks you through:

-- Select a profile (if multiple exist)
+- Select a profile

-- Pick an action:
+- Pick a GPU

-- Review the generated script — the hub creates a transparent
+- Review the generated

 modal_runner.py - Press Enter to launch, or edit the script first